• Home

 The Automation Curve - Valuable Processes for the Shop Floor

-Presenter: Jake Roher, Wipfli
+Presenter: Jake Rohrer, Wipfli

-Room Location: TBD
+Room Location: Ambassador Ballroom

 Ready to take the next step in automation?
 This presentation will provide practical concepts and a clear path forward to make automation work for any manufacturer.
-Join Jake Roher, Wipfli, as he explores the maturity curve of automation, from the basics to advanced automation maturity.
-During his presentation, Roher will highlight a variety of examples that can be implemented to support shop floor performance.
+Join Jake Rohrer, Wipfli, as he explores the maturity curve of automation, from the basics to advanced automation maturity.
+During his presentation, Rohrer will highlight a variety of examples that can be implemented to support shop floor performance.
 These ideas will range from automated email alerts and barcode scanning to shop floor IoT data collection, predictive asset maintenance, automated QC via visual AI and more.
 The information provided in this presentation will empower attendees with the tools and insights needed to thrive in the age of intelligent manufacturing.

 Continuous Improvement Strategies at Work - Metrics & More

-Room Location: TBD
+Room Location: Governors

 Many AMBA members are struggling to maintain profitability, which has thrust the importance of continuous improvement initiatives and cost-savings programs into the limelight.
 From the development of strategic plans to leveraging capital expenditures and tools like Smartsheet, AMBA members Hanson International and Crescent Industries will outline the many ways operational efficiencies have impacted their bottom-lines and the importance that organizational buy-in has played in the integration of new programs, ideas and equipment.